SharePoint/PnP-Guidance/articles/modern-experience-site-classification.md

 In order to make it easier for you to update the classification of a site, in the PnP Core Library there is an extension method that applies for you the right behavior, depending on the "modern" site type.
 In the following code excerpt you can see how to use it.

-In the PnP Core Library there is an extension method for the Site object of CSOM, which allows you to easily read the classification value of a site.
-In the following code snippet you can see how to leverage this extension method.

 ```C#
 // Connect to the target site collectiion
 using (var clientContext = new ClientContext("https://[tenant].sharepoint.com/sites/[modernsite]"))